Viagem no Douro - a small wine journey to the Douro Valley

 The grape presses – unfortunately empty.

-After a tour of the grounds, we head to the lagares and stainless steel vats where we taste the 2013 Monte Travesso red wine and the 2014 Reserva red wine.
-So straight from the tank in the midst of hoses and other equipment, such a wine tastes completely different - a nice experience!
+After a tour of the grounds, we head to the lagares and stainless steel barrels, where we taste the 2013 Monte Travesso red wine and the 2014 red Reserva.
+Fresh from the tank, surrounded by hoses and other equipment, a wine tastes completely different—a wonderful experience!

 Bernardo pours and explains his work

-Then we sit down with the whole family, including Bernardo's mother Theresa and his sister Ana, who by the way sticks all the labels, at the set table in the middle of the traditionally decorated dining room.
-Theresa prepares Portuguese home cooking specialties and of course the wine.
+Then we sit down with the whole family, including Bernardo's mother Theresa and his sister Ana, who, by the way, sticks all the labels on the table, at the set table in the middle of the traditionally decorated dining room.
+There's Portuguese home-style specialties prepared by Theresa, and, of course, the wine.

-The offer includes a total of five wines ("Travesso", the red entry-level wine; the three Monte Travesso wines in white, rosé and red; the Reserva), as well as a port wine - "only for friends and family" - an interesting mixture made of ruby and tawny.
+The selection includes a total of five wines (“Travesso,” the entry-level red wine; the three Monte Travesso wines in white, rosé, and red; and the Reserva), as well as a port wine—“only for friends and family”—an interesting blend of Ruby and Tawny.

-Surprisingly, we liked the rosé best of all.
-He is very characterful, beautifully vinous and has a great intense color, like freshly crushed raspberries or grenadine.
-It goes well as a pure drink, but also goes well as an accompaniment to light to hearty dishes.
+Surprisingly, we liked the rosé the best of all.
+It's very characterful, beautifully winey, and has a wonderfully intense color, like freshly crushed raspberries or grenadine.
+It works well as a drink on its own, but also pairs well with light to rich dishes.

 Our conclusion: a warm-hearted family, an interesting family, exciting wines!